hoedown/lanli/README.md

 # Lanli

 Lanli is an HTML5 sanitizer with unique features.
 You should use it when you have HTML coming from an untrusted source (like user input).
-Lanli will then return valid HTML that you can process and display safely.
+Lanli will produce valid HTML that you can process and display safely.

 It was made as a companion to [Hoedown][], and they share some code, but are independent projects.
 Their [phylosophy](TODO) is very similar.